pschou/go-params/README.md

 -----

 The package is a fork of the Go standard library flag and gnuflag.
-As this package is a rewrite to enable additional functionality and usability, it is not backwards compatible.
+As this package is a rewrite to enable additional functionality and usability.
+The driving motivation was to provide a solution to the missing toolbox for a good flag parser that is both simple and doesn't differ from other gnu programs.
+Some models used in the creation of this tool is the openldap and curl help flags.
+This is a personal project (aka: no funding), and thus my support time is limited!

 # Goals